lukaszliniewicz/Pandrator/README.md

 ### Manual Installation:
 1. Make sure that Python 3 and git are installed and in PATH.
-2. Install and run at least XTTS API Server.
+2. Install and run at least XTTS API Server or Silero API Server.
 3. Clone this repository (`git clone https://github.com/lukaszliniewicz/Pandrator.git`).
 4. `cd` to the repository directory.
 5. Install requirements using `pip install -r requirements.txt`.